-Partner country

-Request for tranche release & engage in dialogue with EUD

-EU Delegation

-Engage in dialogue with national authorities, analyse tranche release request, assess tranche release and prepare a disbursement file.
-Submit clear recommendation

-INTPA

-Country Cooperation Teams (CCTs) make decisions on operations and payments, potentially involving discussion by the geographic Strategic Steering Committee (SSC) The SSC formally approves (or not) the operation and payment
+Partner country Request for tranche release & engage in dialogue with EUD EU Delegation Engage in dialogue with national authorities, analyse tranche release request, assess tranche release and prepare a disbursement file.
+Submit clear recommendation INTPA Country Cooperation Teams (CCTs) make decisions on operations and payments, potentially involving discussion by the geographic Strategic Steering Committee (SSC) The SSC formally approves (or not) the operation and payment EU Delegation Geographical director provides visa for payment and issues letter - through the HOD- with key messages to be taken up in dialogue Verification of payments (incl. exchange rate verification)

-EU Delegation

-HOD provides authorising officer visa and letter with key messages to be taken up in dialogue Verification of payments (incl. exchange rate verification)